mtorials/dial-phone/README.md

 *work in progress*

 A simple to use [Matrix](https://matrix.org/) client-server API (CS-API) SDK for the JVM written in Kotlin.
-The library uses Jackson and Kotlin coroutines.
+The library uses kotlinx.serialization and kotlinx.coroutines.

+It is multi-platform compatible, but the only supported platform at the moment is the JVM.

 See my [dial-bot](https://github.com/mtorials/dialbot) repository for a reference bot implementation.
+(outdated currently)

+E2EE is currently not supported, but you should be able to use [pantalaimon](https://github.com/matrix-org/pantalaimon) to achieve it.
+This is however not tested.

 ## Installation